-These signs that help you know if your baby is constipated 1
+These signs help you know if your baby is constipated 1

-Beyond observing your child's stools (if they are harder than usual, for example) , several clues can point you towards an episode of constipation:
+Beyond observing your child's stools (if they are harder than usual, for example), several signs can point you towards an episode of constipation:

 - Your little one's irritability (when you're constipated, it's not easy to smile)